mark-lord/SF-Hello-viewer/README.md

 It now also contains a convert-ver-2.py, which makes use of prompt_toolkit to let you navigate backward and forward rather than just going forward.

-It further contains now a convert-ver-3.py that lets you navigate backward and forward, as well as toggle what your starting element is so you can more easily view individual letters.
+It further contains a convert-ver-3.py that lets you navigate backward and forward, as well as toggle what your starting element is so you can more easily view individual letters.

 ## Features